jupyter-naas/data-product-framework/inputs/README.md

-# inputs
+# Inputs
-Any inputs (image, csv, html, credentials) used in "models"
+Any inputs (image, csv, html, credentials, ...) used in "models".